Harrisville, New Hampshire

 Harrisville is a town in Cheshire County, New Hampshire, United States.
 Besides the town center, it also includes the villages of Chesham and Eastview.
-The population of the town was 984 at the 2020 census.
+As of the 2020 census, the population of the town was 984.

-Harrisville is a unique, preserved 19th-century mill town located in the Monadnock region of southern New Hampshire.
+It is a preserved 19th-century mill town located in the Monadnock region of southern New Hampshire.
 There are nine bodies of water in the town, many back roads and trails to explore, and two original train depots at Harrisville and Chesham.

 History

 First known as "Twitchell's Mills", a combination sawmill and gristmill was built here in 1774.
 The town of Harrisville was formed in 1870 from lands ceded by Marlborough, Dublin, Hancock, Nelson, and Roxbury.
 The Manchester & Keene Railroad opened in 1878, helping it prosper as a textile mill town.
 It was named for Milan Harris, whose stone and brick Cheshire Mills operated until 1970, but look virtually unchanged since the mid-19th century.

 Today, the Cheshire Mills are protected as part of the Harrisville Historic District, a National Historic Landmark which includes the center of town.
 With its red brick buildings and mills reflected in Harrisville Pond and canal, the village is frequently photographed as an iconic example of picturesque old New England.
 The Harrisville Rural District includes the southern part of the town near the Dublin border.